Golfer’s | Tennis Elbow

 Other Symptoms

-A Message About elbow Pain
+A Message About Golfer’s/ Tennis Elbow

 Elbow pain may interfere with many activities of our daily living and at times even our sleep.
 In many cases, there may not be obvious injury sustained by the elbow.
-Menopausal women are at risk of tennis and golfer’s elbow.
+Menopausal women are at risk of golfer’s/ tennis elbow.
 This pain is an inflammatory type of pain due to tears and swelling of the underlying muscle and tendon structure.

 Initial approach should be to stop the repetitive strain injury and rest the elbow.
 Adding on an anti-inflammatory will be helpful.
 Resting the elbow (including splinting) should not be longer than 2 weeks, as it may cause unexpected side effects of restrictive stiffness of the elbow joint.